Procedure for Institutional Policy: E-18: Student Examinations

 9.2

-Students are obligated by Institutional Policy ST-01: Academic and Professional Standards to report any observed exam violations to the Associate Dean for Preclinical Education.
+Students are obligated by Institutional Policy DO-01: Academic and Professional Standards to report any observed exam violations to the Associate Dean for Preclinical Education.